Rain forces Indian cricketers to hit indoor nets ahead of 1st ODI against West Indies | Sports-Games

 Rain forces Indian cricketers to hit indoor nets ahead of 1st ODI against West Indies

-Led by the veteran Shikhar Dhawan, the Indian bowlers and batters sweat it out at the indoor training facility here as rain lashes parts of Trinidad.
+Led by the veteran Shikhar Dhawan, the Indian bowlers and batters sweated it out at the indoor training facility here as rain lashed parts of Trinidad.

 ''It was a good session as we got to do some specific things like playing underarm balls.
 I am feeling great and we all are really excited and really buzzed about these three ODIs.
 We feel that it would be a good series.''
 Dhawan along with other batters spent some time at the nets, while young pacer Arshdeep Singh rolled his arms.